a5kin/genart/studies/making_of/arcs_of_verona/README.md

 ![Arcs Of Verona (Phase 8)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase08.png)

-At this moment, primitives were covering the whole image, so I removed black area in the center.
-Remember, it was added before at the Phase 3 for the debugging purposes.
+At this moment, primitives were covering the whole image, so I removed the black area in the center.
+Remember, it was added before at Phase 3 for debugging purposes.

 Now for the 'altar' at the far wall.
 It has a complex structure, and that's how I chose to reproduce it.